-- During ISSA office trips or events, fee-paying international students and WOU students get priority for sign-up and attendance.
+- During OIED trips or events, fee-paying international students and WOU students get priority for sign-up and attendance.
 Contact Ermie Buncal to get onto the International-Activities listerv which includes information about events specifically of interest to international students and scholars <firstname.lastname@example.org>.

 Other WOU Resources:

 - The WOU Student Health and Counseling Center is available for scholars ONLY if they pay an additional fee to use the on-campus facilities.
-The Office Coordinator in the International Students and Scholars Affairs office should be contacted prior to using the Student Health and Counseling Center, and the fee needs to be paid at the cashiers office.
+The Office Coordinator in the Office of International Education and Development should be contacted prior to using the Student Health and Counseling Center, and the fee needs to be paid at the cashiers office.
 This must happen every term the scholar plans to use the center.